braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/push_notifications/initial_setup/huawei.md

 ---
-nav_title: Huawei Integration
+nav_title: Huawei
-article_title: Huawei Push Integration for Android
+article_title: Push notification setup for Huawei
 platform: Android
-page_order: 9
+page_order: 2
 description: "This article covers how to set up a Huawei Android integration."
 channel:
   - push

 ---

-# Huawei push integration
+# Push notification setup for Huawei

 > Newer phones manufactured by [Huawei](https://huaweimobileservices.com/) come equipped with Huawei Mobile Services (HMS) - a service used to deliver push instead of Google's Firebase Cloud Messaging (FCM).<br><br>This guide will show you how to set up your Huawei Android integration to send push through Braze and take advantage of all existing Braze features, including segmentation, analytics, Canvas, and more!

+{% alert important %}
+To set up push notifications for Huawei devices instead, see [Push notification setup for Huawei]({{site.baseurl}}/docs/developer_guide/platform_integration_guides/android/push_notifications/huawei).
+{% endalert %}

+## Setting up push notifications

-## Step 1: Register for a Huawei developer account
+### Step 1: Register for a Huawei developer account

 Before getting started, you'll need to register and set up a [Huawei Developer account](https://developer.huawei.com/consumer/en/console).
 In your Huawei account, go to **My Projects > Project Settings > App Information**, and take note of the `App ID` and `App secret`.

 ![]({% image_buster /assets/img/huawei/huawei-credentials.png %})

-## Step 2: Create a new Huawei app in the Braze dashboard
+### Step 2: Create a new Huawei app in the Braze dashboard

 In the Braze dashboard, go to **App Settings**, listed under the **Settings** navigation.